 Prior to his appointment at Harvard, Clark was Artistic Director of the Providence Singers, and served as Director of Choral Activities at Tufts University for seven years.
 He previously held conducting posts with the Worcester Chorus, Opera Boston, Clark University, the Boston Pops Esplanade Chorus, and the Mendelssohn Choir of Pittsburgh, the chorus of the Pittsburgh Symphony.
 He has collaborated with the Pittsburgh and New Haven Symphonies, the Rhode Island Philharmonic, Boston Philharmonic, Trinity Wall Street Choir, Stephen Sondheim, Dave Brubeck, and others.

 Clark earned degrees from Wake Forest and Carnegie Mellon Universities and is completing a Doctor of Musical Arts degree in conducting from Boston University.
 His principal teachers include Ann Howard Jones, David Hoose, and Grammy-award winning conductor Robert Page.
 He lives in Medford, Mass., with his wife Amy Peters Clark, and their daughter, Amelia Grace.

-It is our pleasure to welcome Carrington to Western Michigan University as guest conductor of the 75th anniversary Southwestern Michigan Vocal Festival to be held in Miller Auditorium on March 13, 2013.
+It is our pleasure to welcome Mr. Andrew Clark to Western Michigan University as guest conductor of the 76th annual Southwestern Michigan Vocal Festival to be held in Miller Auditorium on March 13, 2014.